pop-os/shell/README.md

 - [The Problem](#the-problem): Why we need this in GNOME
 - [Installation](#installation): For those wanting to install this on their distribution
 - The Solution:
-  - [Shared Features](#shared-features): Behaviors shared between floating and auto-tiling modes
+  - [Shared Features](#shared-features): Behaviors shared between stacking and auto-tiling modes
   - [Floating Mode](#floating-mode): Behaviors specific to the floating mode
   - [Tiling Mode](#tiling-mode): Behaviors specific to the auto-tiling mode
 - [Developers](#developers): Guide for getting started with development